vgandari/tok/ROADMAP.md

 ### Keys to Add Later

-- [ ] eli5: Explain Like I'm Five, for simple, informal explanations and
-      analogies; good for introductory texts
 - [ ] why: include motivation for introducing current topic; keeps motivation and discussion separate
 - [ ] sec: Section title if section is generated (different from label)